jeertmans/DelaunayTriangulation/README.md

 From a given Delaunay triangulation, it is trivial to construct the equivalent  Voronoi diagram.
 Such a possibility is provided by the program.

-**Nonetheless**, the semi-infinite lines were omitted for drawing purposes.
-This program is meant to be fast and drawing semi-infinite lines cannot be done efficiently because it has to be recomputed whenever you move the window.
-So, indeed, the Voronoi diagram is not complete.

 ## YOUPIDOU mode

 If you happen know the Pr.
 Vincent Legat, then you should for sure have a look to the YOUPIDOU mode